- Ready to invest in a much beloved multi-media conglomerate?

 Step 7: Monitor performance

-DIS continues to grow, reaching an all-time high in late 2020, thanks to the rapid adoption of the Disney+ streaming platform.
+Disney continues to grow thanks to the rapid adoption of the Disney+ streaming platform.
 Disney's umbrella of entertainment companies makes it a strong blue-chip stock with excellent earnings potential.

 News events like press releases and newsletters mentioning expansion plans for the Disney+ streaming service generate volatility in the price action and provide trading opportunities.
 Broader economic news too can impact stock prices.
 For instance, in November 2020, news of an effective vaccine for COVID-19 helped the stock jump 12% in one day.